Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ### Case study: Structural economic change, Birmingham
+> This case study can also be used in Placemaking (5.c)

 The first sign of economic change in Birmingham, now England's second city with a population of over 1.1 million in the metropolitan area, took place in 1166, when the de Bermingham family purchased a royal charter, permitting the holding of a market in the area.
 As such, it became recognised as a hub for trading, as opposed to agriculture, and has continued to grow to the present day.